meta-llama/llama-stack-client-swift/README.md

 ![Adding LlamaStack framework to the app target](docs/add_llamastack.png)

+4. Build your Project

+5. When prompted, Enable & Trust OpenAPIGenerator

-5. Test out a call to a remote Llama Stack:
+6. Test out a call to a remote Llama Stack:

 ```swift
 import LlamaStack